markexample/Guess-a-Number-Game-Kotlin/README.md

-# Mark's Android Demo Code
+# Mark's Android Example Code

 This GitHub project is to demonstrate Mark's Android code.